planetfederal/workshops/tutorials/censusmap/src/index.rst

    -- -----------+--------
    --      0     |      1

-So we can easily convert any of our data into a scale that centers on 0 and where one standard deviation is one unit just by normalizing the data with the average and standard deviation!
+So we can easily convert any of our data into a scale that centers on 0 and where one standard deviation equals one unit just by normalizing the data with the average and standard deviation!

-So, our new parametric SQL view would look like:
+Our new parametric SQL view will look like this:

 .. code-block:: sql